International response to the MeToo movement: France

 Variants of the phrase trended in France, especially #BalanceTonPorc (#DenounceYourPig), which encouraged users to share the names of their alleged abusers. #BalanceTonPorc was first used by Sandra Muller.
 She was requested to take down her tweet by two lawyers.
 In France, 93% of complaints against criminal sexual harassment are dropped or never followed up on by law enforcement.
 Prosecutions are extremely rare, and only 65 of 1,048 sexual harassment lawsuits from 2014 actually led to a conviction.
 In 40% of workplace sexual violence cases, the person who makes the complaint is reprimanded or fired, while the accused person is typically not investigated or punished.
 There is no French equivalent to the U.S. Equal Employment Opportunity Commission, which gives victims a place to report workplace sexual violence if the employer and/or law enforcement refuses to address the complaint.
 Brigitte Macron, wife of French President Emmanuel Macron, expressed support for the #MeToo movement.

 Initially the hashtag went viral, but there was an almost immediate media backlash.
 Soon after, 100 high-profile French women, including actress Catherine Deneuve, former actress and radio host Brigitte Lahaie, art critic and author Catherine Millet, and German singer and actress Ingrid Caven, signed an open letter by Abnousse Shalmani which criticized the #MeToo / #BalanceTonPorc campaign.
-It was noted the letter is poorly edited with several typos and unclear or clumsy passages.

 The people who signed the letter, especially Deneuve and Millet, were criticized for saying men should have the "right to pester" women.
 The letter also told people not to be bothered by small amounts of sexual harassment, for example men who rub against women on public transportation.
 The letter states women should "consider it as the expression of a great sexual misery, or even as a nonevent".
 French politician Marlène Schiappa said some aspects of the letter were "profoundly shocking" and "we have immense difficulty convincing young women that when a man rubs his genitals against a woman in the Métro without her consent, it is an act of sexual assault that can lead to three years in prison and a 75,000 euro fine."

 A week after its publication, Deneuve issued a letter of clarification, and said although she still agrees with the spirit of the original letter, she wants to clarify that she does believe sexual harassment and assault are real problems, and apologized to all victims of unpleasant sexual acts who read the letter and felt hurt by it.